EmpireOfMann/blacklight/README.md

 - Setting lore, timelines, and worldbuilding notes
 - Faction breakdowns and character bios
 - Technology, metaphysics, and philosophical analysis
-- Media and resource links
+- Media, inspirations and resource links

 > For more information, explore the wiki or check back for updates.